 The first systematic archaeological investigation under Paul Monceaux of the French School in Athens took place in 1883 in the area of the Byzantine fortress, which was thought then to represent the Sanctuary of Poseidon.

-The theory was disproved by the British archaeologists, R.J.H.
+The theory was disproved by the British archaeologists R.J.H.
 Jenkins and A.H.S.
-Megaw in the early R.J.H.
-1930s, but discovery of the Temple of Poseidon came only in 1952 when Oscar Broneer began systematic excavations for the University of Chicago under the American School of Classical Studies at Athens.
+Megaw in the early 1930s.
+Still, the discovery of the Temple of Poseidon came only in 1952 when Oscar Broneer began systematic excavations for the University of Chicago under the American School of Classical Studies at Athens.

-He excavated the temple, the theater, two caves used for dining, the central part of the sanctuary with the Early Stadium, the Palaimonion, the Theater and the Rachi Settlement, and he explored outlying monuments including the Later Stadium.
-The two stadia used for the Isthmian Games.
+He excavated the temple, the theater, two caves used for dining, the central part of the sanctuary with the Early Stadium, the Palaimonion, and the Rachi Settlement, and he explored outlying monuments, including the Later Stadium.
 Broneer's findings were published in three volumes starting in 1971 and articles in the Hesperia Journal.

-In 1967 Paul Clement began excavating the Roman Bath for the University of California at Los Angeles and he continued until 1987, also uncovering portions of the Trans-Isthmian Wall (the 'Hexamilion’) and fortress, and the area east of the main temple (East Field).
+In 1967 Paul Clement began excavating the Roman Bath for the University of California at Los Angeles.
+He continued until 1987, uncovering portions of the Trans-Isthmian Wall (the 'Hexamilion'), the fortress, and the area east of the main temple (East Field).
 He was succeeded by Timothy E. Gregory of Ohio State University in 1987, who was himself succeeded by Jon Frey of Michigan State University in 2020.
 These excavations focused mainly on the Roman bathing complex and the Byzantine fortress.